sraphs/gdk/internal/website/content/howto/blob/_index.md

 #### S3-Compatible Servers {#s3-compatible}

-The Go CDK can also interact with [S3-compatible storage servers][] that recognize the same REST HTTP endpoints as S3, like [Minio][], [Ceph][], or [SeaweedFS][].
+The GDK can also interact with [S3-compatible storage servers][] that recognize the same REST HTTP endpoints as S3, like [Minio][], [Ceph][], or [SeaweedFS][].
 You can change the endpoint by changing the [`Endpoint` field][] on the `*aws.Config` you pass to `s3blob.OpenBucket`.
 If you are using